Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning with MPL

-We introduce two novel MCMC-based search algorithms by using the marginal pseudo-likelihood (MPL) approach.
-This is explored in conjunction with birth-death and reversible jump MCMC algorithms.
-In Section \ref{sec:MPL}, we illustrate how the MPL approach facilitates the derivation of Bayes factors for MCMC search algorithms.
-The birth-death and reversible jump MCMC-based search algorithms are detailed in Sections \ref{sec: BDMCMC} and \ref{sec: RJMCMC}, respectively.
+Recall that we aim to reduce the computational cost by sampling directly over the graph space instead of the joint space of graphs and precision matrices using MCMC-based search algorithms.
+To achieve this, we introduce two MCMC-based search algorithms that employ the MPL approach in conjunction with birth-death and reversible jump MCMC algorithms.
+In Section \ref{sec:MPL}, we illustrate how the MPL approach facilitates the derivation of Bayes factors for MCMC algorithms.
+The birth-death and reversible jump MCMC-based algorithms are described in Sections \ref{sec: BDMCMC} and \ref{sec: RJMCMC}, respectively.

-Recall that we aim to reduce computational cost by computing $P(G|\Xb)$ from Equation \ref{eq:p(g|x)} instead of $P(G,\Kb|\Xb)$ from Equation \ref{eq:p(g,k|x)}.
-In other words, we aim to sample over the graph space instead of the joint space of graphs and precision matrices.
-Direct computation of the posterior probability $P(G|\Xb)$ for all potential graphs $G$ is feasible just for graphs with less than 10 nodes.
-This is due to the enormous size of the graph space.
-We therefore use MCMC-based search algorithms.